JonathanHeyno/markov-chain-sentence-generator/documentation/testing_report.md

 If you want to run the tests locally:
 1) install the dependencies in [requirements_dev.txt](../requirements_dev.txt) with `pip install -r requirements_dev.txt`
-2) to get the test coverage, run `coverage report -m` in the project root folder
+2) to get the test coverage, run `pytest src`, then run `coverage report -m` in the project root folder
 2) if instead you want a html version of the coverage report:
 	- run command `coverage run --branch -m pytest src`
 	- then run `coverage html`.
 The report will be created into the folder `htmlcov`